Tories whipped to delay vote on probe into whether PM misled Parliament

 The motion, tabled by leading figures from seven opposition parties, says that the committee’s inquiry should not begin in earnest until the Metropolitan Police have concluded their own investigation into alleged lockdown-busting parties in Downing Street and Whitehall.

-But the Government has tabled an amendment stating that the vote on the investigation itself should not take place until after the police investigation has concluded and the Sue Gray report has been published.
+But the Government has tabled an amendment stating that the vote on the inquiry itself should not take place until after the police investigation has come to an end and the Sue Gray report has been published.

 This will allow MPs “to have all the facts at their disposal” when they make a decision, it said.